 Member appointed under article 57 on 06 October 2016

-Katy is the CEO of our Trust and the Principal of Teignmouth Community School, Mill Lane.
+Katy is the CEO of our Trust and until September 2021 was the Principal of Teignmouth Community School, Mill Lane.
 Prior to her appointment as a Director in October 2016, Katy also served as Company Secretary to the Trust and was part of the team who effected the academisation of the then Teignmouth Community College and Inverteign Primary School in March 2011.
-Katy is a longstanding member of the school leadership, having previously held the position of Assistant Principal at Exeter Road.
+Katy has been a longstanding member of the TCS leadership team having previously held the position of Assistant Principal at Teignmouth Community School, Exeter Road.

 Contact email address: email@example.com